-Cinnamon glazed nuts are the perfect topping for many dessert recipes.
+Cinnamon glazed nuts are the perfect topping for many dessert recipes, or they can be enjoyed all on their own.

 Our cinnamon glazed nut recipe can be used with any type of nuts, not just pecans.
 You can select your choice of nuts using this nut glaze on walnuts, cashews or almonds would work well.